The History of Great Falls College

 • Planning began for Strategic Enrollment Management.

-• Through a new partnership with MSU Northern, GFC MSU practical nursing graduates will be allowed to earn their Associate of Science in Nursing degree entirely in Great Falls.
+• Through a new partnership with MSU Northern, Great falls College practical nursing graduates will be allowed to earn their associate of science in nursing degree entirely in Great Falls.

 2014

-• Over 125 representatives from 13 institutions of higher education gathered in Great Falls to mark the beginning of a four-year partnership with the Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant.
+• More than 125 representatives from 13 institutions of higher education gathered in Great Falls to mark the beginning of a four-year partnership with the Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant.
 This grant was later named Rev Up Montana.

 • The work on the Strengthening Workforce Alignment in Montana’s Manufacturing and Energy Industries (SWAMMEI) project has begun.
 The project was later renamed RevUp.

-• Great Falls College MSU was awarded $325,000 by Governor Steve Bullock on March 12 to assist with the expansion of the welding technology program.
+• Great Falls College was awarded $325,000 by Gov. Steve Bullock on March 12 to assist with the expansion of the welding technology program.

-• Great Falls College MSU has partnered with the Montana State University’s College of Engineering to offer a 1+3 Civil Engineering transfer program.
-As of date all engineering disciplines at MSU Bozeman have become available.
+• Great Falls College has partnered with the Montana State University’s College of Engineering to offer a 1+3 Civil Engineering transfer program.

-• Great Falls College MSU started its very first College and Community Choir.
+• Great Falls College started its very first College and Community Choir.

-• On August 19th Great Falls College MSU hosted a Main Street Montana Public Forum.
+• On Aug.
+19, Great Falls College hosted a Main Street Montana Public Forum.

-• GFC MSU was among 15 Montana colleges to receive funding in the amount of $637,940 from the US Department of Labor’s TAACCCT IV grant for Montana Health CARE (Creating Access to Rural Education) to develop accelerated nursing programs and a common health sciences curriculum.
+• Great Falls College was among 15 Montana colleges to receive funding in the amount of $637,940 from the U.S. Department of Labor’s TAACCCT IV grant for Montana Health CARE (Creating Access to Rural Education) to develop accelerated nursing programs and a common health sciences curriculum.

 2015

-• Ms. Nancy Cameron Davidson, a Montana State University alumna, gifted Great Falls College MSU $650,000.
+• Ms. Nancy Cameron Davidson, a Montana State University alumna, gifted Great Falls College $650,000.
 This provided 18 new endowed scholarships.
-Beginning Fall 2016, approximately $24,000 in scholarships was awarded annually.
-Included in the gift was $50,000 to assist the Great Falls College MSU Community Choir to attend Carnegie Hall in May 2016.
+Beginning fall 2016, approximately $24,000 in scholarships was awarded annually.
+Included in the gift was $50,000 to assist the Great Falls College Community Choir to attend Carnegie Hall in May 2016.

-• Matthew Fisher, GFC MSU biology faculty, participated in a Montana Space Grant Consortium (MSGC) Balloon Launch at US Senator Jon Tester’s ranch to highlight the MSGC’s efforts in organization of the nationwide event to document the 2017 solar eclipse.
+• Matthew Fisher, biology faculty, participated in a Montana Space Grant Consortium (MSGC) Balloon Launch at U.S. Senator Jon Tester’s ranch to highlight the MSGC’s efforts in organization of the nationwide event to document the 2017 solar eclipse.

-• In May Great Falls College MSU hosted the 1st Annual “A Night Out for Science, a fundraising event to benefit STEM scholarships.
+• In May, Great Falls College hosted the first “A Night Out for Science,” a fundraising event to benefit STEM scholarships.

 • The Outreach Division underwent a name change to Center for Lifelong Learning.